zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 This policy would be equivalent to using the `fhe.AllComposable` policy.

-## Limitations
+## Current limitations

-Depending on the functions, supporting composition may add a non-negligible overhead when compared to a non-composable version.
-Indeed, to be composable a function must verify the following condition: Every output which can be forwarded as input (as per the composition policy) must contain a noise refreshing operation.
+Depending on the functions, composition may add a significant overhead compared to a non-composable version.

+To be composable, a function must meet the following condition: every output that can be forwarded as input (according to the composition policy) must contain a noise-refreshing operation.
+Since adding a noise refresh has a noticeable impact on performance, Concrete does not automatically include it.

-Since adding a noise refresh has a non negligeable impact on performance, `concrete-python` does not do it in behalf of the user.
-For instance, to implement a function that doubles an encrypted value, we would write something like:
+For instance, to implement a function that doubles an encrypted value, you might write:

 ```python
 @fhe.module()